InvestorDoge/InvestorDoge.github.io/README.md

 https://1v1lol.proxifiedbrowser.repl.co/

-Please give credit, that's all I ask for, thank you for using **Doggo Hub!
+Please give credit, that's all I ask for, thank you for using **Doggo Hub**!